KimleeHeng/azure-network-protocols/README.md

 **A Linux Ubuntu Virtual Machine has now successfully been created** 👍

-## Login using RDP & Installing Wireshark
+## Login using RDP and Installing Wireshark

 ### Step 1: Use Remote Desktop to connect to your Windows 11 Virtual Machine